-It has been decided to create a single return agency
+around 600 people to accommodate applicants until the process is completed. and when it will be operational.
+In late 2021, the newly established Limnes Accommodation Centre began operations.
+Nonetheless, it is still not clear what is the purpose of the Centre is and who it will accommodate.
+The Centre has open and closed sections We [will] re-open all the wings of the Mennoya detention centre.
+All wings in Menogia are currently in use.
+It has been decided to create a single return agency No data available.
 Immediately forward a request to the European Commission for financial support for the period 2020-2021, to enable the creation of appropriate infrastructure to receive and accommodate the increased number of migrants, to cover the required operating and administrative costs and equipment for surveillance of the coastline and the Green line.
+3